rmzetti/hover-exec/README.md

 # Hover-exec README

 This is the README for the VSCode extension *hover-exec*.
 For more detail, [READMORE](READMORE.md).
 Once the extension is installed, the README, the READMORE and the test files are best viewed in the editor.
 Type or copy one of the following in any instance of the editor - hover to see the path, or exec by clicking or alt-/ or opt-/ to open the file in the editor.
-Note that any changes made will be lost if *hover-exec* is updated, so save the file locally if you wnat to keep changes.

 `code %x/README.md`            //%x is a hover-exec command variable giving the extension path \
 `code %x/READMORE.md`       //extended README \
 `code %x/test/basic_tests.md` //basic tests \
 `code %x/test/misc_tests.md`  //benchmark tests and REPLs \

 NB.
-Each of the above commands must be surrounded by a backtick, and must start in col 1.
+Each of the above commands (highlighted in preview) must be surrounded by single backticks, and must start in col 1.

 Using *hover-exec* in the vscode editor on these files will allow live testing and comparison with the test outputs provided.
+Note that any changes made to these files will be reverted if *hover-exec* is updated, so save the file locally if you want to keep changes.

 ## Contents
 - [Hover-exec README](#hover-exec-readme)